Facebook

 Updated

-So you have vinyl floors and aren’t sure how to clean them?
-Well, we’ve put together a list of the best mops for vinyl floors.
-Whether you’re in the market for something for dusting, a spin mop, a spray mop, a microfiber mop or something else — we can help.
+Do you have vinyl floors but aren’t sure how to clean them?
+We’ve put together a list of the best mops for vinyl floors.
+Whether you’re in the market for something for dusting, a spin mop, a spray mop, a microfiber mop, or something else — we can help.

-With these seven awesome mops, you’ll have your vinyl floors looking sparkling clean, free from dirt, debris and stains, in no time.
+With these seven awesome mops, you’ll have your vinyl floors looking sparkling clean and free from dirt, debris, and stains in no time.

 Our Top Picks